Cambridge: Medieval

 Following the Roman withdrawal from Britain around 410, the location may have been abandoned by the Britons, although the site is usually identified as Cair Grauth, as listed among the 28 cities of Britain in the History of the Britons attributed to Nennius.
 (Note: Bishop Ussher believed the listing to refer to the Cambridge in Gloucestershire.)
 Evidence exists that the invading Anglo-Saxons had begun occupying the area by the end of the century.
 Their settlement – also on and around Castle Hill – became known as Grantebrycge (Note: In the Anglo-Saxon Chronicle, cited by Roach.) ("Granta bridge").
 Anglo-Saxon grave goods have been found in the area.
 During this period, Cambridge benefited from good trade links across the hard-to-travel fenlands.
 By the 7th century, the town was less significant and described by Bede as a "little ruined city" containing the burial site of Æthelthryth (Etheldreda).
-Cambridge sat on the border between the East and Middle Anglian kingdoms, and the settlement slowly expanded on both sides of the river.
+Cambridge sat on the border between the East and Middle Anglian kingdoms, and the settlement slowly expanded on both sides of the river..
+A recent article suggests the medieval location known as 'Holm' in St. Clements Parish is the site of the Battle of the Holme fought in 902.

 The Anglo-Saxon Chronicle reports that Vikings arrived in 875; they imposed Viking rule, the Danelaw, by 878.
 Their vigorous trading habits resulted in rapid growth of the town.
 During this period, the town's centre shifted from Castle Hill on the left bank of the river to the area now known as the Quayside on the right bank.
 After the Viking period, the Saxons enjoyed a return to power, building churches, such as St Bene't's Church, as well as wharves, merchant houses, and a mint which produced coins with the town's name abbreviated to "Grant".

 In 1068, two years after the Norman Conquest of England, William the Conqueror erected a castle on Castle Hill, the motte of which survives.
 Like the rest of the newly conquered kingdom, Cambridge fell under the control of the King and his deputies.